15 Incredible Gourmet Foods You Can Buy at Costco

 Literally translated, “Wagyu” simply means Japanese cow.
 But behind that simple term is a cut of beef widely regarded as the most tender, most flavorful steak in the world.
 Japanese cattle ranchers pass down the secrets of care and feeding from one generation to the next, and all Wagyu meat is strictly graded on a 12 point scale before reaching the market.
 The Wagyu cuts sold at Costco are A5, the highest rating possible.

 Of course, very few steaks of this quality hit the market each year, and that means that the cost is dramatically different from a standard steak.
 At over $90 per pound, this is a gourmet treat best left for special occasions.
 But serving your guests a Wagyu steak is a rare and wonderful experience.
 So tune up your grill and break out the fine china, and you’ll have the centerpiece of a dinner that will leave your friends talking for years to come.
+This is everything you need to know about Costco’s holiday hours.

 Plaza Osetra Golden Farmed Sturgeon Caviar